Vatavuk/verano/README.md

 ### Java dependency injection framework

 Verano provides convenient way to wire up dependencies without using reflections, type castings, annotations or component scan.
 It takes different approach to classic DI containers and relies on wiring dependencies through main entry point of application.
-To enhance wiring process it provides a set of objects through user can declare dependencies and conditions.
+To simplify/enhance wiring process it provides a set of objects through user can declare dependencies and conditions.

 Core features:
 - Advanced wiring using profiles and qualifiers
 - Profile-Specific configuration management
-- Runtime implementations swap
+- Swapping implementations at runtime
 - Full control of dependency life cycle
 - Compile time safety
-- Fully customizable framework
+- Fully customizable

+Verano is build in pure OOP style.
+There are no if/for/while/throw/catch and other statements, only objects.
+Every part of the system is open for extension and modification.

 ### Quick Start
 #### Profiles